Dog Barks at Power Washer? Here’s How to Stop It!

 - It won’t be long before it will no longer be necessary to reward your dog with praise and food, and they will be quiet and give you their focus solely by you giving the command.

-This will get your dog to stop barking at the pressure washer, but it’s important to remember that the issues which were causing all of this to begin with (dominance and anxiety) will still remain.
-And you definitely need to address those, because not doing so means that your dog will continue to suffer, act up, and misbehave in other ways.
+These steps will get your dog to stop barking at pressure washers, but it’s important to remember that the underlying behavioral issues (anxiety, dominance) that were causing all of this to begin with will still be present.
+And until you address those, any positive changes you see are only going to be temporary.

 Why Do Dogs Bark at Power Washers?